About this image

 How this print is produced

 Each Modern Replica is individually produced and inspected, and matched to a master proof.
-It is “T” hinge mounted on smaller sizes (and dry-mounted on sizes over 20x24") to an acid-free backer and overmatted with 8-ply museum rag board.
+It is dry mounted on smaller sizes to an acid-free backer and overmatted with 8-ply museum rag board.
 The image and paper is estimated to resist fading or deterioration for over 180 years.
 The overmat, custom selected and cut to the image, has a generous border to create a powerful effect.
 Framing options have been carefully selected by our experienced staff to make the most beautiful presentation possible.